docQodly/docs/docs/studio/pageLoaders/states.md

 	</Column.Item>
 </Column.List>

-:::tip Applying Multiple States to a Webform
+:::tip Applying Multiple States to a Page
-You can apply multiple states to a single webform.
+You can apply multiple states to a single Page.
 This allows for dynamic and conditional displays based on user interactions or other conditions.
 :::

 ### Base State vs. Default State

-The `Base State` contains all components and configurations that the webform could possibly display.
+The `Base State` contains all components and configurations that the Page could possibly display.
 In contrast, the `Default State` might hide certain components that should only appear under specific conditions.
 This strategy follows Qodly's best practices by keeping the `Base State` comprehensive and using the `Default State` for initial, conditional displays.

 :::tip
 If there are components that should not be visible until certain conditions are met, setting a different state as the default instead of the base state can help in tailoring the initial user experience.